 - Option 3.
 The cheapest orange (best value set you will find): Check Today’s Price

 I like the red set the best because it comes in this little case that you can close up.
 The blue set also comes with a case.
 The orange (cheapest) set does not.
-I hate not being organized so the orange set was out for me.
-But, the orange set of pry tools is a really good deal.
+I hate not being organized, so the orange set was out for me.
+But the orange set of pry tools is a really good deal.

-Multiple Options
+Multiple Uses

 Great for Fog Light Install